On homological mirror symmetry of toric Calabi-Yau three-folds: Homological mirror symmetry correspondence

 for all $\check e \in \Sigma_C(1)$.
 It can be easily verified that a support function for the line bundle $\mathscr L_{\frac{K_C - \ell}{2}}|_{D_C}$ on $D_C$ is given by

 where $\vartheta$ is the semi-integral support function whose kinks are $\ell/2$.

-Cohomology of line bundles on a toric variety can be computed in terms of support functions as explained in Section 3.5 of Fulton's book \cite{fulton:toric} (or in Chapter 9 of \cite{cox:little:schenck}).
-Recall that our convention for support functions is opposite to the one used by Fulton or by Cox, Little and Schenk.
+Cohomology of line bundles on a toric variety can be computed in terms of support functions as explained in Section 3.5 of Fulton's book \cite{fulton:toric} (or in Chapter 9 of the book by Cox, Little and Schenk \cite{cox:little:schenck}).
+Recall that our convention for support functions is opposite to the one used by Fulton (op. cit.) or by Cox, Little and Schenk (op. cit.).
 In our case $|\Sigma_C| = N_{\R} \cong \R^2$, so we proceed as follows.
 For every $m \in M$ let

 For every $i$, consider the relative cohomology groups:

 Then the cohomology of the line bundle $\mathscr L_{\psi}$ over $D_C$, given by the support function $\psi$, is computed by

 Now let